trustedanalytics-ng/platform-wiki/Application-Development/appdev_deployapp.md

 published: true
 ---

-# Deploying Your First Application
+## Deploying Your First Application

-If you are new to deploying apps on the Trusted Analytics platform (TAP), these steps will guide you through the process.
+If you are new to deploying applications on the Trusted Analytics platform (TAP), these steps will guide you through the process.

-## Tools
+### Tools

-Aside from having an IDE to code your application, the primary tool to deploy apps is the CLI (Command Line Interface) for TAP.
+Aside from having an IDE to code your application, the primary tool to deploy applications is the CLI (Command Line Interface) for TAP.
 You can prepare your environment and install this tool by visiting [this page](Development-environment-setup) or going to TAP Console >> Main navigation panel >> App Development.

-## Sample Application
+### Sample Application

 A helpful application is "Spring Music", which you can clone from github here: https://github.com/trustedanalytics/spring-music.
 This application requires little knowledge of the platform and also features hooks for Redis, a good service to be familiar with.

 The TAP team has also built a sample application for working with this platform and pulling data from hdfs.
 While more advanced, this is also a good application example to clone and explore: https://github.com/trustedanalytics/dataset-reader-sample.
 We've created a full workflow around this application as it explains in more detail how to build applications around data ingested into TAP.

-## Preparing the Application
+### Preparing the Application

-### Assembly
+#### Assembly

 In order to deploy Java applications to the Trusted Analytics platform, you must assemble them using a tool like Maven.
 You can download Maven here: https://maven.apache.org/download.cgi.
 If you are new to Maven, here are the steps to better understand the building/assembly process: https://maven.apache.org/guides/getting-started/.

-### Prepare run.sh script which will start an application:
+#### Prepare run.sh script which will start an application:

 ```
 #!/usr/bin/env bash